-The AAA-A System
+The AAA-A Scale

 This system grades pearls on a scale from AAA to A, with AAA being the highest grade.
-This grading scale is common to freshwater and akoya pearls only, but is accepted by many with South Sea and Tahitian pearls as well:
+This grading scale is common to freshwater and akoya pearls only, but is accepted by many with South Sea and Tahitian pearls as well.

-Intermediate Grades And Pearl Grading For Stands
+Intermediate Grades And Pearl Grading For Strands

 Some reputable sellers may also use intermediate grades for the pearls - those pearls that do not fall in a category but are between two - such as A+ and AA+.
 Obviously, these grading categories are quite broad and leave room for interpretation and individual judgment.
 Also note that in multi-pearl pieces such as strands, necklaces, bracelets, etc., every one of the individual pearls may not absolutely meet the indicated grade level.
 For example, a strand referred to as "AAA" must have most of its pearls as AAA pearls.
 However, a few pearls could have slightly lower luster or a tiny bit more surface defects.
 This is because matching is also a primary consideration in multi-pearl jewelry, sometimes even overriding a very strict grading of each individual pearl.

-The A-D System (or Tahitian System)
+The A-D Scale (or Tahitian Scale)

 It is important to note that the following grading system can be interchanged with the AAA-A system.
 For more information please refer to: South Sea Pearl Grading